Palacio de Torre Tagle: Façade

 "Tagle was called the one that killed the snake and got married with the infanta."

-On its second floor, it is adorned with two typical balconies, which was the most beautiful from the colonial period, made of carved cedar and mahogany wood and of Mudéjar reminiscence, highlighting the asymmetry of the façade, since one, the one on the right, It has three sections and the one on the left seven, both are completely closed with blinds with slats, both balconies, which reflect the transition from the Andalusian Mudéjar style to the Hispanic-American Baroque, have corbels, or carved wooden supports, with Hindu-inspired motifs.
+On its second floor, the facade features two typical but ornate balconies, which were the most beautiful from the colonial period.
+These balconies are made of carved cedar and mahogany wood carved in a Mudéjar-reminiscent style, highlighting the asymmetry of the façade.
+The enclosed balcony on the right has three sections while the one on the left has seven.
+Both are completely closed with blinds with slats, both balconies, which reflect the transition from the Andalusian Mudéjar style to the Hispanic-American Baroque.
+Supporting the balcony are carved wood corbels, with Hindu-inspired motifs.

 The windows in the lower part of the house are simple and with wrought iron bars whose austerity contrasts with the ornate style of the balconies.
 The impressive-sized wooden door, decorated with bronze nails and adorned with two full-size door knockers, opens into a zaguan, featuring four stone-carved segmental arches with a stone floor, in the zaguan to the right and left, there are small steps used by the ladies to get on their mounts without difficulty.

 On the platforms that crown them, you can see that the stone pieces are joined by copper stars.
 Near this place a chain was placed that signified the right of Asylum, a privilege that the Palace of the Marquises of Torre Tagle had, and which some churches in Lima also enjoyed at that time.
 The walls of the zaguan are decorated with Sevillian azulejos and the ceiling is remarkably artesonado.